JazAbbasi/Forza-Dashboard/README.md

 ![Dashboard Screenshot](assets/dashboard_screenshot_2.png)

 # Installation
 You do not need to download or build the source code to use this app.
-Simply download the pre-built executable (.exe) file from the Releases section on this GitHub page and run it directly on your Windows computer.
+Simply download "dist.zip" zip file from the Releases section on this GitHub page, extract its content, and run "main.exe" directly.
+NOTE: Microsoft Defender may block the app from running, if you recieve a popup, please click on "More Info", then "Run Anyway"

 No additional installation or dependencies are required.
 # Attributions